guillermooo/sublime-undocs/source/file_management/file_management.rst

 tests, etc. Workspaces help in these situations.

 **Workspaces behave very much like projects.
 To create a new workspace, select **Project | New Workspace for Project.
-To save the current workspace, select **Project | Save Workspace As....
+To save the active workspace, select **Project | Save Workspace As....

 Workspaces data is stored in JSON files with the *.sublime-workspace*